 Hong Kong is looked upon as a bustling megalopolis famous for its shopping and status as an international business hub, yet is often overlooked as a travel destination, with visitors to Asia often looking to nearby countries like Thailand, and Vietnam for more of an adventure.
-However, there is so much more to this city than initially meets the eye.
+However, there is so much more to this city than initially meets the eye and you could easily dedicate a full week or more to a Hong Kong itinerary.
 Hong Kong is a fabulous blend of East meets West, and traditional culture meets modern society.

 The city is divided into two halves – Kowloon in the North (the busy, pulsing, local district that offers an insight into traditional Chinese culture), and Hong Kong Island in the south: A chic and glamorous setting for shopping, dining, and enjoying some R&R.

 Four or five days is plenty of time to explore this colorful city, although if you wish to take a more relaxed pace, you could extend your trip for a full week as there are plenty of things to do in Hong Kong.

 Below is my four day Hong Kong itinerary.
 I actually spent a little over a week in Hong Kong, however I’ve condensed my schedule down into four days to highlight the best possible attractions to see if you have a short time in Hong Kong.
 Some of these are off the beaten track adventures, others are must sees while in town.
 First time visitors to Hong Kong can also check out the suggestions on this first-timer’s guide to Hong Kong.